thjbdvlt/underlowne.nvim/README.md

 )
 ```

-any single character may be used as underlining chars, so it could also rotate (for example) through:
+any single character may be used as underlining chars, so it could also cycle (for example) through:

 ```
 this     and this     and that